General program information

 I have solar panels.
 What does this mean for me?

-Net metering will work the same way if you participate in the program.
-Your net metering credits from your solar panels will continue to appear on your Eversource bill and will continue to be calculated based on Eversource’s Basic Service rate.
+Net metering will work the same way whether you participate in the program or you do not.
+Your net metering credits from your solar panels will appear on your Eversource bill and will be calculated based on Eversource’s Basic Service rate.